Learning Visual Feedback Control for Dynamic Cloth Folding: Proposed Method

 \subsection{Learning in Simulation}

 In order to efficiently gather training data for policies that run in the real world, we use a physics engine simulator.
-The cloth is simulated as a 2D grid of bodies connected via a spring-damper system, where one of the corners is connected to the robot end-effector with a rigid link.
-The simulation provides the internal states $S$ of the cloth, along with an image $\mathcal{I} \in O$ of the cloth.
+The simulation environment includes a flat cloth and a robotic manipulator as shown in Fig.~\ref{fig:struct}.
+The cloth is simulated as a 2D grid of bodies connected via a spring-damper system \cite{mujoco}, where one of the corners is connected to the robot end-effector to assume the initial grasped state of the cloth.

+The simulation provides the internal states $S$ of the cloth, along with a 100$\times$100 grayscale image $\mathcal{I} \in O$ of the cloth.
 The images serve as the partial observations of the RL problem and are used by the policy $\pi$ to determine the next action $\mathbf{a}_t$.
-The policy also takes as input the previous action $\mathbf{a}_{t-1}$ and a goal $\mathbf{g}$ that represents the desired cloth configuration.
-The policy is composed of three mappings
+In addition, the policy takes as input the previous action $\a_{t-1}$ to provide temporal information, and a goal $\g$ that represents the desired cloth configuration.